offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 , ... or through the default namespace set for the current context.
 If not set explicitly in the context, the namespace will be `default`.

 Kubernetes API is exposed as a RESTful interface, meaning everything is represented as an object and accessed / mutated using standard REST verbs (GET, PUT, DELETE, etc..). kubectl uses this interface to access the cluster.
 For example, accessing https://cluster/api/v1/namespaces/default/pods/obn_pod is equivalent to running `kubectl get pod obj_pod`.
-The difference between the two is that by default kubectl formats the output in a human friendly manner, often omitting or shortening certain details.
+The difference between the two is that, by default, kubectl formats the output in a human friendly manner, often omitting or shortening certain details.
 That output can be controlled using flags.
 Specifically, to ...

  * get more detail, use `-o wide`.
  * remove headers such that the output can be more easily piped to other tools like `wc`, use `--no-headers`.